WDI-SEA/notes/09-other-topics/history-of-cs/readme.md

       END
 ```

+> Fun Fact: Code for NASA's probes Voyager 1 and Voyager 2 were written in FORTRAN

+FORTRAN is still used and is now known simply as 'Fortran' (without the capital letters).
+Today, Fortran is mostly used for super-computing tasks in the scientific and engineering communities.
+As web developers, you're unlikely to ever encounter it unless you go out searching for it!

 #### LISP

-**"Lisp has jokingly been called "the most intelligent way to misuse a computer".
-I think that description is a great compliment because it transmits the full flavor of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts."**
+*"Lisp has jokingly been called "the most intelligent way to misuse a computer".
+I think that description is a great compliment because it transmits the full flavor of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts."*

 - [Edsger Dijkstra](https://en.wikiquote.org/wiki/Edsger_W._Dijkstra)